Paul Bley: 1960s

-In the early 1960s Bley was part of a trio with Jimmy Giuffre on reeds and Steve Swallow on bass.
+In the early 1960s, Bley was part of a trio with Jimmy Giuffre on reeds and Steve Swallow on bass.
 Its repertoire included compositions by Giuffre, Bley and his now ex-wife, composer Carla Bley.
 The group's music presented innovations in chamber jazz and free jazz.
 The 1961 European tour of The Giuffre 3 shocked a public expecting Bebop, however the many recordings released from this tour have proven to be classics of free jazz.
 During the same period, Bley was touring and recording with tenor saxophonist Sonny Rollins, which culminated with the RCA Victor album Sonny Meets Hawk! with tenor saxophonist Coleman Hawkins.
-Bley's solo on "All The Things You Are" from this album has been called "the shot heard around the world" by Pat Metheny.
+Bley's solo on "All the Things You Are" from this album has been called "the shot heard around the world" by Pat Metheny.

-In 1964 Bley was instrumental in the formation of the Jazz Composers Guild, a co-operative organization which brought together many free jazz musicians in New York: Bill Dixon, Roswell Rudd, Cecil Taylor, Archie Shepp, Carla Bley, Michael Mantler, Sun Ra, and others.
+In 1964, Bley was instrumental in the formation of the Jazz Composers Guild, a co-operative organization which brought together many free jazz musicians in New York: Bill Dixon, Roswell Rudd, Cecil Taylor, Archie Shepp, Carla Bley, Michael Mantler, Sun Ra, and others.
 The guild organized weekly concerts and created a forum for the "October Revolution" of 1964.
-The influential recording, "Turning Point", released by Improvising Artists in 1975, was recorded in 1964 when Bley brought John Gilmore, Gary Peacock, and Paul Motian to the University of Washington.
+The influential album, Turning Point, released by Improvising Artists in 1975, was recorded in 1964 when Bley brought John Gilmore, Gary Peacock, and Paul Motian to the University of Washington.

 In the late 1960s, Bley pioneered the use of the ARP and Moog synthesizers, doing the first live synthesizer performance at Philharmonic Hall in New York City on December 26, 1969.
 This "Bley-Peacock Synthesizer Show" performance, a group with singer/composer Annette Peacock, who had written much of his personal repertoire since 1964, was followed by her playing on the recordings Dual Unity (credited to "Annette & Paul Bley") and Improvisie.
 The latter was a French release of two extended improvisational tracks with Bley on synthesizers, Peacock's voice and keyboards, and percussion by Dutch free jazz drummer Han Bennink, who had also appeared on part of Dual Unity.